 One of the first things you'll notice while on holiday in Lake Bled is how quiet and peaceful it is.

-The views that you get from Bled Castle across the glacier formed, crystal blue lake are beautiful - with panoramic views of the island and beyond to the green forests that underline the mountain backdrop.
+The views that you get from Bled Castle across the glacier-formed, crystal blue lake are beautiful - with panoramic views from the island and beyond to the green forests that underline the mountain backdrop.
 However, Lake Bled has so much more than just its scenery.

 There's a good chance you’ll see a fair few boats, but none of them with an engine.
 Quite simply, motor boats have been banned.
-Instead traditional Pletna boats, handed down through generations, have the run of the lake, transporting people across to the much photographed island church.
-Weddings are a regular occurrence at the iconic Church of Maria of the Lake.
-Grooms traditionally carry their bride-to-be up the 99 steps (in one go) to the church before ringing the wishing bell for good luck.
+Instead, traditional Pletna boats, handed down through generations, have the run of the lake, and transport people across to the much photographed island church.
+Weddings are a regular occurrence at the iconic Church of Maria of the Lake, and grooms traditionally carry their bride-to-be up the 99 steps (in one go) to the church before ringing the wishing bell for good luck.

-If you're feeling fit then the 6km walk around Lake Bled can be completed in under two hours and there's loads of quiet spots to stop off and sunbathe or take a dip in the lake.
-Highly recommended along the way - grab a coffee and a delicious Kreme Schnitte cake from one of the many lakeside cafés.
+If you're feeling fit, the 6km walk around Lake Bled can be completed in under two hours and there's loads of quiet spots to stop off and sunbathe or take a dip in the lake.
+We highly recommend that you stop along the way to grab a coffee and a delicious kremsnita cake from one of the many lakeside cafés.

 Get the most out of your time with the Bled Discovery package.
-Based at Hotel Park you’ll have plenty of opportunity to explore Bled.
-You’ll also get to spend a day in Ljubljana visiting its famous bridges and castle and time in the neighbouring lakeside village of Bohinj.
-Must book before 29th April 2015.
+Based at the Hotel Park, you’ll have plenty of opportunity to explore Bled.
+You’ll also get to spend a day in Ljubljana visiting its famous bridges and castle and visit the neighbouring lakeside village of Bohinj.
+Must book before 27th April 2016.

 Getting married?
 We can help organise your wedding in Lake Bled.